tc39/proposal-built-in-modules/README.md

 **Status:** Stage 1

-This proposal describes adding a standard library to the JavaScript that holds a set of API's that can be used at runtime.
-It also describes how the standard library can be used by developers, what API's could be part of the standard library and how it can be extended/evolved over time.
+This proposal describes adding a standard library to JavaScript that holds a set of APIs that can be used at runtime.
+It also describes how the standard library can be used by developers, what APIs could be part of the standard library and how it can be extended/evolved over time.

 ## Motivation

-When using other programming languages the developer gets the core features defined by the language (syntax, operators, primitive types etc.) and usually a (sometimes exhaustive) standard library that can be leveraged for common functionality.
-These languages can make certain assumptions on the environment the code is run in like which language features are supported and what API's are available in the standard library.
+When using other programming languages, the developer gets the core features defined by the language (syntax, operators, primitive types etc.) and usually a (sometimes exhaustive) standard library that can be leveraged for common functionality.
+These languages can make certain assumptions about the environment the code is run in like which language features are supported and what APIs are available in the standard library.

-Because of the distributed nature of the Web Platform and JavaScript code running on varying clients these assumptions cannot be made when programming for the Web.
+Because of the distributed nature of the web platform and JavaScript code running on varying clients, these assumptions cannot be made when programming for the web.
 Code has to be downloaded to clients, incurring a network and parse cost and only after the code is running can features be detected in a (sometimes) cumbersome way.
-This results in pages or applications including libraries with abstracted common functionality (jQuery, lodash, ramda), libraries to do feature detection and polyfilling (core-js et all) or compiling down to the lowest common feature set for their targeted users (using Typescript or Babel).
+This results in pages or applications including libraries with abstracted common functionality (jQuery, Lodash, Ramda), libraries to do feature detection and polyfilling (core-js et al) or compiling down to the lowest common feature set for their targeted users (using TypeScript or Babel).

-These are all detremental for both the developer and the end user.
+These are all detrimental for both the developer and the end user.
 Evolving the JavaScript language through the prototype chain adding new (standard library) methods can become problematic over time forcing a fallback to less ideal features because of web compatibility issues.

 ## Benefits